Disco Chess vs Chessable: Which Tactics Trainer Is Right for You?

 Chessable's strength is its breadth, but that breadth means more choices and more complexity.
 If you want structured learning with explanations, that's valuable.
 If you just want to drill tactics, it's extra friction.

-Note: You can buy "The Woodpecker Method" as a Chessable course with the same 1,128 puzzles as the book, but it costs money and uses MoveTrainer's card-based system rather than the original cycle-based approach.
-Disco Chess offers more puzzles for free.
+Note: You can buy "The Woodpecker Method" as a Chessable course with the same 1,128 puzzles as the book, plus video explanations from GM Axel Smith and GM Hans Tikkanen.
+It uses MoveTrainer's card-based system rather than the original cycle-based approach.
 For a deeper comparison, see our Disco Chess vs The Woodpecker Method Book article.

 Repetition and Cycle Management